-- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - general use adrenaline autoinjectors are stored at all House Receptions and in the yard duty bag for ease of access on the main campus and in the first aid room on the ILSP Campus.

-Planning for off-site activities includes risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures, a first aid quick reference guide and other risk controls appropriate to the activity and students attending.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - general use adrenaline autoinjectors are stored at all House Receptions and in the yard duty bag for ease of access. - Planning for off-site activities includes risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures, a first aid quick reference guide and other risk controls appropriate to the activity and students attending.
 All excursion first aid kits contain an Epipen.